walkabilly/biosignal_data_ai4ph/data_break_2.md

 The recipe() function as we used it here has two arguments

 1. A formula.
-Any variable on the left-hand side of the tilde (~) is considered the model outcome (here, arr_delay).
+Any variable on the left-hand side of the tilde (~) is considered the model outcome (here, activity).
 On the right-hand side of the tilde are the predictors.
 Variables may be listed by name, or you can use the dot (.) to indicate all other variables as predictors.
 2. The data.
 A recipe is associated with the data set used to create the model.
-This will typically be the training set, so data = train_data here.
+This will typically be the training set, so `data = train_data` here.
 Naming a data set doesn’t actually change the data itself; it is only used to catalog the names of the variables and their types, like factors, integers, dates, etc.

 Now we can add roles to this recipe.
-We can use the update_role() function to let recipes know that `ADM_STUDY_ID` is a variable with a custom role that we called "ID" (a role can have any character value).
-Whereas our formula included all variables in the training set other than bmi_recode as predictors (that's what the `.` does), this tells the recipe to keep these two variables but not use them as either outcomes or predictors.
+We can use the `update_role()` function to let recipes know that `id` is a variable with a custom role that we called "ID" (a role can have any character value).
+Whereas our formula included all variables in the training set other than activity as predictors (that's what the `.` does), this tells the recipe to keep these two variables but not use them as either outcomes or predictors.

 ``` r